tencentmusic/supersonic/README.md

 ## Motivation

-The emergence of Large Language Model (LLM) like ChatGPT is reshaping the way information is retrieved.
-In the field of data analytics, both academia and industry are primarily focused on leveraging LLM to convert natural language into SQL (so called Text2SQL or NL2SQL).
-While some approaches exhibit promising results, their **reliability** and **efficiency** are insufficient for real-world applications.
+The emergence of Large Language Model (LLM) like ChatGPT is reshaping the way information is retrieved, leading to a new paradigm in the field of data analytics known as Chat BI.
+To implement Chat BI, both academia and industry are primarily focused on harnessing the power of LLMs to convert natural language into SQL, commonly referred to as Text2SQL or NL2SQL.
+While some approaches show promising results, their **reliability** falls short for large-scale real-world applications.

-From our perspective, the key to filling the real-world gap lies in three aspects:
+Meanwhile, another emerging paradigm called Headless BI, which focuses on constructing unified semantic data models, has garnered significant attention.
+Headless BI is implemented through a universal semantic layer that exposes consistent data semantics via an open API.

+From our perspective, Headless BI revolves around a unified architecture, while Chat BI centers around an intelligent interface.
+It is necessary to integrate these two paradigms to ensure seamless connectivity between traditional BI and Chat BI, enabling them to access the same curated and governed semantic models.
+Equally importantly, this approach would enhance Chat BI's Text2SQL capability in two dimensions:

 1. Incorporate data semantics (such as business terms, column values, etc.) into the prompt, enabling LLM to better understand the semantics and **reduce hallucination**.
 2. Offload the generation of advanced SQL syntax (such as join, formula, etc.) from LLM to the semantic layer to **reduce complexity**.
-3. Utilize rule-based semantic parsers when necessary to **improve efficiency**(in terms of latency and cost).

 With these ideas in mind, we develop SuperSonic as a practical reference implementation and use it to power our real-world products.
 Additionally, to facilitate further development we decide to open source SuperSonic as an extensible framework.